Jesse-21/b7b/README.md

 <img src="./b7b_logo.png" width="200" />

 b7b is a static web client for the open BEB Protocol.
-It is not tied to or centralized to BEBverse, and uses an open source resolver contract to query dimensions.
+It is not tied to or centralized to BEBverse, and uses an open source resolver contract to browse and query dimensions.

 ## Contribution Guidelines